 FACT CHECK: Trump's False Claims On 'Medicare For All'

-USA Today published an opinion column by President Trump Wednesday in which the president falsely accuses Democrats of trying to "eviscerate" Medicare, while defending his own record of protecting health care coverage for seniors and others.
+USA Today published an opinion column by President Trump Wednesday in which the president falsely accused Democrats of trying to "eviscerate" Medicare, while defending his own record of protecting health care coverage for seniors and others.

 The column — published just weeks ahead of the midterm elections — underscores the political power of health care to energize voters.
 But it makes a number of unsubstantiated claims.